Even young kids can learn the value of work. Here are a few ways young elementary school-age kids can make money.

 Puppet Show: If your kid is a natural entertainer, he or she could make money by inviting neighborhood kids to a puppet show and charge admission.

 Play an Instrument in Public Place: Kids who play musical instruments can play them in a public space and leave their cases open for donations.
 An added benefit = extra practice time.
+(Just be sure to play in a public space and not on private property)

-Farmers Markets: Some local farmers markets let kids set up tables – the sky’s the limit here – kids can sell their crafts, baked goods, artwork, stationary, etc. Just be sure to look into the requirements and possible expense of setting up a booth first.
+Farmers Markets: Some local farmers markets let kids set up tables – the sky’s the limit here – kids can sell their crafts, baked goods, artwork, stationery, etc. Just be sure to look into the requirements and possible expense of setting up a booth first.

 You May Also Like: